Society grows great when old men plant trees whose shade they know they shall never sit in

 In January 2014, Friends of Ongar Community Orchard, with help from Epping Forest Countrycare, planted 25 fruit trees, and later in the spring took a group from Shelley Primary School to plant wildflower plugs.
 The area is now managed to promote the fifteen different species of wildflowers which include Yarrow, Yellow Rattle, Ragged Robin, Primrose, Meadow Buttercup and Cowslip.
 From time to time more wild flower seed is sown on the site.

-The orchard now contains apples, plums, pears, greengages and cherry trees and everyone is just waiting for them to bear fruit.
+The orchard now contains apples, plums, pears, greengages and cherry trees.
 It is hoped that the orchard will be a useful resource for local schools and youth organisations, with a theme of healthy eating, and sourcing food locally.
-Local people will be encouraged to pick fruit for their own enjoyment, and days when apples are pulped for juice are planned.
+Local people are encouraged to pick fruit for their own enjoyment.

 Organisers of the community orchard say that they are planting for the future and quote the Greek proverb: “Society grows great when old men plant trees whose shade they know they shall never sit in.”